Translated by MATCHA_En

 Written by Kazuki Tsuchido

-Obon is a summer holiday marked by families getting together to visit and tidy their family graves, and to pray for the spirits of their ancestors.
-Learn all about this special occasion in this article.
+Obon is a summer holiday season in August when many families across Japan get together to honor their ancestors and loved ones who have passed away.
+Learn about this season where many visit and tidy family graves, and pray for the spirits of their ancestors.

 Summer in Japan can be summarized as being hot, sunny, and humid days, filled with the piercing cries of cicadas, and gigantic columns of white clouds in a bright blue sky, with plenty of fireworks and other fun activities to take part in all day and night long.
-But during this time of year, many people go off to visit the graves of their ancestors.
+During mid-August, however, many people go off to visit the graves of their ancestors.

 At the beginning of Obon, on the 13th, we burn some bundled up hemp reed called ogara in Japanese.